WANT TO EARN EXTRA MONEY?

 You can search for car rental within your area or airport rental locations.
 Hotwire displays each car option, from a vehicle of economy size to a full-size car.

-Prices of the vehicles are displayed below the cars at per-day rental costs, plus a total approximated cost included.
+Prices of the vehicles are displayed below the cars at per-day rental costs, plus a total approximate cost included.

 Upon choosing the car that works for you, the website shows the cheapest alternative and the rental company first.
 It also includes several alternative companies and prices just in case you have a particular rental company in mind.